Dress Blues vs Cracker Jacks

 S

-imilar to Dress Blues, but with a lighter weight blouse without piping on the collar or cuffs.
-Was reserved as a casual or watch staning uniform.
-Normally worn without neckerchief, unless one was actually on watch.
+imilar to Dress Blues, but with a lighter weight blouse without white piping on the collar or cuffs.
+Undress Blues was reserved as a casual or watch standing uniform.
+Normally worn without neckerchief.
+(Unless one was actually on watch.)

 Then came the change;

 "In 1973 the most sweeping change in the history of enlisted dress occurred.
 Based on a survey conducted in 19701 it appeared that there was some fleet desire, principally among the more senior petty officers, for a different, more distinguished garb.
-Based on these findings, the sailor was removed from his traditional uniform and placed in a suit and tie which corresponded to the officer/CPO style.
+Based on these findings, the sailor was removed from his traditional uniform and placed in a suit and tie which corresponded to the officer/CPO uniform.
 The intention was to create a single uniform appearance and present enlisted men in a uniform which was thought to reflect the increasing complexity of the modern Navy."2

 "The break with tradition, when coupled with unforeseen inconveniences of the suit and tie uniform, were unacceptable.
-Therefore, in 1980, the Navy again began to issue the jumper style uniform as a dress uniform to recruits."
+Therefore, in 1980, the Navy again began to issue a jumper style uniform as a dress uniform to recruits."

 CRACKER JACKS